Cockade

 A cockade is a knot of ribbons, or other circular- or oval-shaped symbol of distinctive colours which is usually worn on a hat or cap.
+The word cockade derives from the French cocarde, from Old French coquarde, feminine of coquard (vain, arrogant), from coc (cock), of imitative origin.
+The earliest documented use was in 1709.

+The first cockades were introduced in Europe in the 15th century.
+The armies of the European states used them to signal the nationality of their soldiers to distinguish allies from enemies.
+These first cockades were inspired by the distinctive coloured bands and ribbons that were used in the Late Middle Ages by knights, both in war and in tournaments, which had the same purpose, namely to distinguish the opponent from the fellow soldier.

+The cockade later became a revolutionary symbol par excellence during the insurrectional uprisings of the 18th and 19th centuries.
+Its main characteristic was that of being able to be clearly visible, thus giving way to unequivocally identify the political ideas of the person who wore it, as well as that of being, in case of need, better hideable than, for example, a flag.

-Eighteenth century
+18th century

 In the 18th and 19th centuries, coloured cockades were used in Europe to show the allegiance of their wearers to some political faction, or to show their rank or to indicate a servant's livery.
 Because individual armies might wear a variety of differing regimental uniforms, cockades were used as an effective and economical means of national identification.

 A cockade was pinned on the side of a man's tricorne or cocked hat, or on his lapel.
 Women could also wear it on their hat or in their hair.

 In pre-revolutionary France, the cockade of the Bourbon dynasty was all white.
 In the Kingdom of Great Britain supporters of a Jacobite restoration wore white cockades, while the recently established Hanoverian monarchy used a black cockade.
 The Hanoverians also accorded the right to all German nobility to wear the black cockade in the United Kingdom.

 During the 1780 Gordon Riots in London, the blue cockade became a symbol of anti-government feelings and was worn by most of the rioters.

 During the American Revolution, the Continental Army initially wore cockades of various colors as an ad hoc form of rank insignia, as General George Washington wrote:

 Before long however, the Continental Army reverted to wearing the black cockade they inherited from the British.
 Later, when France became an ally of the United States, the Continental Army pinned the white cockade of the French Ancien Régime onto their old black cockade; the French reciprocally pinned the black cockade onto their white cockade, as a mark of the French-American alliance.
 The black-and-white cockade thus became known as the "Union Cockade".